Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 What are important considerations prior to initiating the activity?

-• Establish an SDGs or climate change caucus unless already established.
+• Establish an SDG or climate change caucus, unless one already exists.
 Such caucuses may take a leading role in the process and invite various sectors for presentation of evidence and inputs towards developing a strategic direction.

 • It is crucial to assess existing support structures within the country to avoid duplication of efforts and to build on any pre-existing initiatives.